MohammadRobot/studica_vmxpi_ros2/docs/ROS2_TRAINING.md

 ### 11.4 RViz "jump back in time"
 - Usually multiple `/clock` publishers or stale processes.
 - Stop old launches and restart cleanly.

+### 11.5 "No transform from [base_link] to [odom]" (or wheel frame to odom)
+- Verify controllers are active: `ros2 control list_controllers`
+- Confirm selected drive controller is `active` and publishing odometry.
+- In simulation labs, use `use_ground_truth_odom_tf:=false` so the controller provides `odom -> base_link`.
+- Make sure only one launch session is running (avoid duplicate TF/clock publishers).

+### 11.6 RViz map display empty on Nav2 startup
+- Confirm map argument path exists and ends with `.yaml`.
+- In RViz, confirm fixed frame is `map`.
+- If display was stale, toggle the `Map` display off/on once.
+- Click `2D Pose Estimate` once so AMCL initializes the robot pose on the map.

 ---